With over 1.3B websites in existence today, how can you ensure that people find you when they search on Google, Yahoo, Baidu or Bing?

 Similarly, the older your domain, the higher its domain authority.

 Another important factor that I’ve found is the relevance of the domain name in respect to the main keywords you are targeting.
 For instance, seoexpert.com will be more likely to rank better than lucysblog.com for “seo” related queries.

 Lastly, a few of my SEO expert friends have reported that shorter domains will generally outperform longer domains.

-SEO begins with picking the right keywords (which you can very well find using Google’s Keyword Planner or Ahrefs).
-My strategy there is to start by picking medium to low competition keywords and then slowly build up my post to target more competitive terms.
+My strategy with a brand new blog is to start by picking medium to low competition keywords and then slowly build up my post to target more competitive terms.

 If you are looking to rank then you should definitely include LSI keywords (keywords that are synonyms to your target terms).